twa127/PiHomeHVAC/README.md

 Version 3.18 New Feature, a local language file can be created to hold variations to the default language file.

 Version 3.19 New Feature, Smart Off - Zone state will not re‑activate within a set number of minutes of a schedule end time.

+Version 3.20 New Feature, Relay Messages - Enable custom messages to be displayed in the lower right hand corner of Stand Alone Relay tiles.

 ## Setup: